orbs-network/staking-wallet/README.md

 * Open the localhost address in your browser (localhost:8080)

-* In your browser, set MetaMask network to 'localhost 8545'
+* In your browser, set MetaMask network to 'localhost 7545'

 * Start using Tetra :)

+### Ethereum dev account

+* Please add the ORBS dev account (This account will get ORBS assigned to on your local network)

+* dev account private key :  0xf2ce3a9eddde6e5d996f6fe7c1882960b0e8ee8d799e0ef608276b8de4dc7f19

+* IMPORTANT : Be careful not to use this account on the mainnet !!!

 ## Deploy
 * Run in terminal in root project directory: